heispv/biotope/docs/learn/tutorials/get-files.md

 The `get` command in Biotope provides a convenient way to download files and automatically start the annotation process.
-It combines file downloading capabilities similar to `curl` or `wget` with Biotope's powerful annotation system.
+It combines file downloading capabilities with Biotope's powerful annotation system.
+Check also the [annotation tutorial](annotate-omics.md) for more information on how to annotate your data.

 ## Basic Usage